shravanthi-m/ObjectSorter/README.md

 - tf2-msgs
 - cv-bridge

-Using this ROS package also requires the Triton noetic dockerfile setup.
+Using this ROS package also requires the Triton noetic docker container setup.

 ## Running the program